zennmhtr/attendance_intern_student/README.md

-# PKL Absensi
+# Siswa PKL Absensi

-PKL Absensi is a web-based attendance application that utilizes GPS lock radius and specific coordinates to ensure accurate location-based attendance tracking.
+Siswa PKL Absensi is a web-based attendance application that utilizes GPS lock radius and specific coordinates to ensure accurate location-based attendance tracking.

 ## Author

-This project is developed by [dendik-creation](https://github.com/dendik-creation).
+This project is developed by [zennmhtr](https://github.com/zennmhtr).

 ## Tech Stack